TUDelft-MUDE/book/book/RiskReliability2025/04LifeDist.md

 for $\lambda$, $\alpha > 0$, $t\geq 0$ and $\Gamma$ being the gamma function.

 Figure below depicts the influence of the parameters of the gamma distribution , $\lambda$ and $\alpha$ in their corresponding failure rate.
-When $\alpha=1$, the gamma distribution reduces to the exponential and, thus, the failure rate is constant; $\alpha$ controls the shape of the distribution and, thus, the shape of the failure rate. $\lambda$ controls the location of the distribution; as you can see in panel (a), higher values of $\lambda$ move the distribution toward lower values. to get an intuition of the influence of the parameters $\alpha$ and $\lambda$ in the failure rate, you can play with the interactive element below.
+When $\alpha=1$, the gamma distribution reduces to the exponential and, thus, the failure rate is constant; $\alpha$ controls the shape of the distribution and, thus, the shape of the failure rate.
+The gamma distribution has increasing failure rate for $\alpha >1$.
+To get an intuition of the influence of the parameters $\alpha$ and $\lambda$ in the failure rate, you can play with the interactive element below.

 ```{figure} https://files.mude.citg.tudelft.nl/gamma.png